cedricwalter/cedricwalter.github.io/_posts/2008-03-20-securityimages-5-0-beta-for-joomla-1-5.md

 **NEW:** No HTML warning, XHTML compliant
 **NEW:** GPL v3 The FSF Compliance Lab has published [A Quick Guide to GPLv3](http://www.fsf.org/licensing/licenses/quick-guide-gplv3.html), a developer-friendly article explaining the new features and benefits of GPLv3.
 Be sure to check it out.
 **NEW**: full translation now possible of static pages about.html, developer.html and troubles.html
 **NEW**: migration to #Joomla!
-1.5 API, security, database factory, logging, installer -&gt; reduction of code
+1.5 API, security, database factory, logging, installer -> reduction of code
 **NEW**: unique language files following #Joomla!
 1.5 convention (ini files)
 **NEW**: utf8 support
 **NEW**: no PHP warning in logs